gventer/SUN-DIC/README.md

 3. Have an advanced starting strategy for automatically creating initial guesses at a small number of starting points using the Akaze feature detection algorithm
 4. Have both linear (affine) and quadratic shape functions available
 5. Have both an inverse compositional Gauss-Newton (IC-GN) and an inverse compositional Levenberg-Marquardt (IC-LM) solver implemented
+6. Have both an absolute and relative update strategy when considering multiple image pairs
-6. Calculate both displacements and strains
+7. Calculate both displacements and strains
-7. Strains are calculated using a Savitzky-Golay smoothing operations
+8. Strains are calculated using a Savitzky-Golay smoothing operations
-8. Parallel computing
+9. Parallel computing

 # Installation